โ™ฟSpecial Education

 Accessible Curriculum Design

-• Minimizes retrofitting by incorporating universal design principles during initial planning, saving time and ensuring equity
+• Minimizes retrofitting by incorporating universal design principles during initial planning.
+This saves time and ensures more equitable access.

 Proactive Planning for Diverse Learners

-• Anticipatory design requires educators to consider the full range of learner variability before creating lessons—not just students currently on their roster
+• Anticipatory design requires educators to consider the full range of learner variability before creating lessons, not just the students currently on their roster.

-Compare: Accessible Curriculum Design vs. Accommodations—accessible design builds options into the curriculum for everyone, while accommodations are individualized changes made for specific students after barriers are identified.
-Exam questions often test whether you can distinguish between these approaches.
+Compare: Accessible Curriculum Design vs. Accommodations.
+Accessible design builds options into the curriculum for everyone, while accommodations are individualized changes made for specific students after barriers are identified.
+Exam questions often test whether you can distinguish between these two approaches.
+UDL prioritizes accessible design, but accommodations remain necessary when universal design alone doesn't fully address an individual student's needs.

 Flexible Learning Structures